 "Dana is a great role model for our ladies," Sarah Patterson said.
 "She enjoyed tremendous success in all aspects of her Alabama career, in the gym and in the classroom.
 Her experience is an invaluable resource to our ladies."

 The Michigan native has also made an impact on the Tuscaloosa community, carrying on the Tide's tradition of community service as cofounder of ReadBAMARead, a charity dedicated to restocking three elementary school libraries that were destroyed in the tornado that tore through Tuscaloosa in April 2011.
+For her work in the community, she earned the 2012 David DeSantis Community Service Award.

 "I'm so proud of what we've been able to accomplish through ReadBAMARead," Duckworth said.
 "The idea of giving back to the community is one of the bedrocks of our program and it's just one of the reasons I'm so proud to be a part of Alabama gymnastics."